eosforce/testnet-main/README.md

 # testnet-v0.5

-Welcome to EosForce Testnet v0.5!
+Welcome to EOS Force Testnet v0.5!

 EOS Force is an EOSIO software based blockchain focusing on the security and stablity of chain.